ledanieln/CoA-Zone-Prediction/readme.md

 # Predicting Zoning Districts from Digitized Urban Features (Austin, TX)
 The City of Austin GIS department has been manually digitizing and labeling urban features for the past several years.
-This data is immensely valuble and costly and is essentially a gold mine for urban analytics and city planning.
+This data is immensely valuble and costly, but essential for urban analytics and city planning.
 For my project, I wanted to use these urban features to try and predict city zoning districts (Residential, Commercial, Industrial, and Special Purpose) using various data mining and machine learning algorithms.

 ## Data, Methods, and Results
 ![alt text](https://github.com/ledanieln/CoA-Zone-Prediction/blob/master/AustinUrbanFeatures.png "Urban Feature Data from Austin GIS Department")